Bolivia Starts Here

 Southwestern Bolivia and the Uyuni Salt Flats

 It was a bummer to have to skip Lake Titicaca, but I was thankfully well enough after resting up a few days in La Paz not to have to miss my #1 Bolivia must-see: Uyuni Salt Flats.
 A stark-white, salty desert located on a high plateau above the Atacama Desert, Salar de Uyuni (as it’s called in Spanish) has become one of the most ubiquitous tourist attractions in South America—and trust me, it more than lives up to the hype.

 Other Bolivia Destinations

-If you’re into ecotourism, stop at aforementioned Lake Titicaca, descend down into the Amazon Rainforest (and the tropical city of Santa Cruz de la Tierra) or spend additional time in the southern portion of the country, including the mountainous southeast near Bolivia’s border with Argentina.
+If you’re into ecotourism, stop at aforementioned Lake Titicaca, descend down into the Amazon Rainforest (and the tropical city of Santa Cruz de la Sierra) or spend additional time in the southern portion of the country, including the mountainous southeast near Bolivia’s border with Argentina.
 Besides La Paz and Santa Cruz, other exciting Bolivian cities include Potosí and Sucre, the country’s administrative capital.
 How long to spend in Bolivia (or at least the idea of it) becomes a lot more unruly the most you learn about all the places to visit here.